CONGENITAL SCOLIOSIS

 Treatment

 For children with curves between 25 and 40 degrees, the recommended treatment will depend on your child’s individual circumstances.
-“For example, either spine bracing or spinal surgery may be the appropriate treatment for your child,” explains Dr. Kishan.
+“For example, either spine bracing or spinal surgery may provide the appropriate treatment for your child,” explains Dr. Kishan.

 Congenital Scoliosis Surgery